LeunensMichiel/next-foundry/README.md

 The `styles/global` folder contains a modern cross-browser `reset` stylesheet, applis global styles and imports your themes.
 The `styles/pages` folder contains all the scss-modules for the Next's `src/pages` folder.
-The `styles/common` folder contains all scss mixins and variables, like colors and breakpoints.
+The `styles/common` folder contains all scss mixins and variables, like typography values and breakpoints.
 The `styles/theme.scss` file forwards all scss mixins and variables from `styles/common`.
 In your scoped module, you can import them like this:

 ```scss